Proof

 Live — continuous operation since early 2025

-A multi-agent AI deployment running six specialized agents on a shared knowledge base.
+A multi-agent AI deployment running five specialized agents on a shared knowledge base.
 Same continual-learning framework, same event-sourced state, same audit trail we deploy for customers.
 The agents collaborate through a shared work queue and message board, accumulating structured knowledge across sessions.
 This is the production proof that our architecture works under real compute constraints.

 Lodestar